 Here a few other on-demand video platforms that you can opt for:

-VIDIZMO offers a VoD platform that is suited for organization-wide use cases.
+VIDIZMO offers a VOD platform that is suited for organization-wide use cases.
 VIDIZMO includes all the features offered in YouTube, and even much more.
 It is optimized for both external and internal streaming.
-VIDIZMO allows you to create your own VoD site/portal – with your own custom domain.
+VIDIZMO allows you to create your own on-demand site/portal – with your own custom domain.
 You can view our demo portal by clicking below:

 The VIDIZMO Portal is brandable and allows you to include your logo, theme, colors and even use your own domain.
 Videos hosted on VIDIZMO are ad-free and offer no distractions to your audience.

 VIDIZMO also allows you to automatically generate accurate transcriptions and closed captions for videos through AI.
 Transcription files can also be uploaded manually and can be translated into multiple languages.

-For more detailed information on VIDIZMO as a VoD platform, visit here or watch this video.
+For more detailed information on VIDIZMO, visit our website or watch this video.